 Equipping your home theatre system with speakers can cost a fortune.
 Thankfully, you don't have to break the bank to find a decent soundbar that can make watching TV or movies more exciting.
-Even some of the cheapest soundbars perform fairly well, especially if you watch a lot of dialogue-heavy content like TV dramas or like to listen to podcasts or audiobooks at home.
+Even some of the cheapest soundbars perform fairly well, especially if you watch a lot of dialog-heavy content like TV dramas or like to listen to podcasts or audiobooks at home.
 Whether you're looking for a soundbar with a subwoofer for watching action movies or a small soundbar that'll fit under your TV, there's something for everyone in the budget range.

-We've tested 25 soundbars so far, and below you'll find the best budget soundbars to buy in 2019.
+We've tested over 25 soundbars so far, and below you'll find the best budget soundbars to buy in 2019.
 See our recommendations for the best soundbars, the best soundbars under $200, and the best soundbars under $300.

 The best cheap soundbar we've tested so far is the Sony HT-S100F.
 This stereo soundbar performs decently, especially considering its price, and is versatile enough for most casual uses at home.
 It's a good option for those who watch mostly TV shows or some movies from time to time, and has quite a few different connectivity options for compatibility with different home theatre setups.